Floorp-Projects/Floorp/docs/contributing/contribution_quickref.rst

    # Git
    $ git pull --rebase

+.. _push_a_change:

 To push a change in the code base
 ---------------------------------

-Once the change has been accepted and you've fixed any remaining issues the reviewer identified, add the *Check-in Needed* tag to the review (use the *Edit Revision* option on the top right).
+Once the change has been accepted and you've fixed any remaining issues the reviewer identified, the reviewer should land the patch.

+If the patch has not landed on "autoland" (the integration branch) after a few days, feel free to contact the reviewer and/or
+@Aryx or @Sylvestre on the `#introduction <https://chat.mozilla.org/#/room/#introduction:mozilla.org>`__ channel.

 The landing procedure will automatically close the review and the bug.